Sam Brown (activist): Role in 2004 election

-Personal
+Personal life

 He married Alison Valentine Teal, born in 1945 in Omaha, Douglas County, Nebraska, the only daughter of Clarence W. Teal and Valentine Moline.
 Her mother, a 1924 graduate of Smith College, was a novelist, short story writer, publisher of three novels, and also contributed short stories to several magazines such as the Saturday Evening Post and Child's Life.
 Both of her parents were long time active volunteers of the Omaha Community Playhouse which was founded by Dodie Brando, mother of actor Marlon Brando.
 The Clarence Teal Cameo Award, which recognizes exceptional performances in a cameo role, was named for him.

 She is a 1966 graduate of Smith College, Northampton, Massachusetts.
 She is a writer/photographer and a frequent political contributor on the Huffington Post as well as her own blog site.

 Brown met Teal in 1968 while he was a leader of the "Get Clean for Gene" McCarthy student movement, being a youth coordinator for Senator Eugene McCarthy's Presidential campaign in 1968.

 They are the parents of three children: Nicholas Teal Brown, an aspiring writer, actor, and political activist; Teal Valentine Brown, a UN Foundation researcher, Aspen Ideas Festival coordinator, actor, and public policy student; and Willa Hammitt Brown, a graduate of Oxford and a PhD candidate in American history.

 Brown lives in modernized log cabin on the shores of silvery Deer Lake 85 miles south of the Canada–US border at International Falls.

-Brown said in 2004 that he once dreamed of being a senator.
+In 2004, Brown said that he once dreamed of being a senator.